anstettl/GettingAndCleaningData/Code Book.md

 -	fBodyBodyGyroJerkMag-std	: std magnitude of jerk signal (fast fournier transformation) in time from angular velocity

-Note : The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2) and the gyroscope units are rad/seg.
+Note : The units used for the accelerations (body) are 'g's (gravity of earth -> 9.80665 m/seg2) and the gyroscope units are rad/seg.

 For more information on how the value for each variable was calculated, read readme.txt, features.txt and features_info.txt.
 These files are located in the folder "UCI HAR Dataset".